Tennessee Collegiate Athletic Conference

-The Tennessee Collegiate Athletic Conference (TCAC) was a former college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA); which was predominantly for smaller, private colleges in Western and Middle Tennessee.
+The Tennessee Collegiate Athletic Conference (TCAC) was a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA); which was predominantly for smaller, private colleges in western and middle Tennessee.

 History

 The TCAC was created in 1985 from the western division of the old Volunteer State Athletic Conference.
 The charter members were Belmont University, Bethel College, Christian Brothers University, Cumberland University, David Lipscomb University, Freed–Hardeman University, Lambuth University, Martin Methodist College, Trevecca Nazarene University, and Union University.
 The TCAC survived in that form until 1995 when both Belmont and Christian Brothers announced their intentions to go to the NCAA.
 The remaining teams formed a new conference, the TranSouth Athletic Conference which existed until the 2012–13 school year.